SciSharp/LLamaSharp/README.md

 ## 🔗Integrations & Examples

 There are integrations for the following libraries, making it easier to develop your APP.
-Integrations for semantic-kernel and kernel-memory are developed in the LLamaSharp repository, while others are developed in their own repositories.
+These integrations are developed in their own repositories.

-- [semantic-kernel](https://github.com/microsoft/semantic-kernel): an SDK that integrates LLMs like OpenAI, Azure OpenAI, and Hugging Face.
-- [kernel-memory](https://github.com/microsoft/kernel-memory): a multi-modal AI Service specialized in the efficient indexing of datasets through custom continuous data hybrid pipelines, with support for RAG ([Retrieval Augmented Generation](https://en.wikipedia.org/wiki/Prompt_engineering#Retrieval-augmented_generation)), synthetic memory, prompt engineering, and custom semantic memory processing.
 - [BotSharp](https://github.com/SciSharp/BotSharp): an open source machine learning framework for AI Bot platform builder.
 - [Langchain](https://github.com/tryAGI/LangChain): a framework for developing applications powered by language models.
 - [MaIN.NET](https://github.com/wisedev-code/MaIN.NET): simplistic approach to orchestrating agents/chats from different (llm) providers